 Breastfeeding weaning is not always that easy!

-It is recommended to continue with breastfeeding for at least six months…
+It is recommended to continue to breastfeeding for at least six months.

 If you are feeling pressured into weaning by friends and family,